tiadrop/timeline/README.md

 ### Not Just Another Animation Library

-Timeline is a type-safe, deterministic choreography system that can control state transitions in any environment, whether that's a simple or complex CSS animation, managing a microcontroller's output, or synchronising complex hardware sequences.
+Timeline is a type-safe, seekable, deterministic choreography system that can control state transitions in any environment, whether that's a simple or complex CSS animation, managing a microcontroller's output, or synchronising complex hardware sequences.

 * [API Reference](#reference)
 * [Playground](https://stackblitz.com/edit/timeline-string-tween?file=src%2Fmain.ts)